svaningelgem/gelanis/docs/sphinx/parallel.rst

 ------------

 The following are experimental notes.
-Most of them don't even contain examples how to make use of these techniques with pysparkling.
+Most of them don't even contain examples how to make use of these techniques with gelanis.

 ipcluster and IPython.parallel
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~